-These Application Notes describe the configuration steps required to integrate the Nuance OpenSpeech Attendant with Avaya Interactive Response and Avaya Communication Manager.
-Nuance OpenSpeech Attendant allows callers to speak the name of a person, department, service, or location and be automatically transferred to the requested party without waiting to speak to an operator.
+These Application Notes describe the configuration steps required to integrate the Nuance OpenSpeech Attendant with Avaya Interactive Response and Avaya AuraTM Communication Manager.
+Nuance OpenSpeech Attendant (OSA) allows callers to speak the name of a person, department, service, or location and be automatically transferred to the requested party without waiting to speak to an operator.
+This solution uses MRCPv1.